 The concept of Simulation Governance (SimGov), first introduced by ESRD in 2011, is a managerial function to provide command and control over all aspects of numerical simulation.
 In the case of democratization of simulation, SimGov provides the safeguards to ensure that routine analysis in support of design decisions can be performed reliably by engineers without expert training in FEA through the use of Engineering Simulation Apps that meet the technical requirements of SimGov.

 Dr. Barna Szabo, one of the founders of ESRD, and myself have volunteered to moderate the SimGov page on the Revolution in Simulation website to increase the awareness and importance of Simulation Governance in Democratization.
 The development and implementation of a SimGov plan to assure the integrity of engineering analysis requires the attention of managers and education of users.
 Rev-Sim.org provides a very useful resource center to help industrial users of simulation software get started.

 Why is expanding the use of simulation technologies through the democratization of simulation important to your customers?

-What do you see as the most important benefits?
+What do you see as the most important benefits of democratizing simulation?

-Can you share with us an example of a benefit from one of your customers?
+Can you share with us an example of a benefit?

 What are some of the challenges that you have also witnessed?

-What does OnScale provide to help industry overcome these hurdles?
+What can we expect to see from ESRD in the future to help industry overcome these hurdles?

 Where can readers go to learn more?